"Tired Cowboy" by Linda Kinney

 "WOW!
 This dinner tastes great, Mom!
 Where did you get this steak?", the young man said as the family finished their evening meal.
 I imagine that if a survey were taken today, very few school-aged children know where our meat comes from, except to name a particular grocery store frequented by the shopper of the home.
 Economic history is rarely taught, leaving no concept of our past.

-The truth is that cattle drives were the only means of providing the expanding population of the Eastern United States with beef between 1856 and 1896. during those years approximately 27 million cattle were driven from Texas to the railroad in Arkansas for shipment to stockyards in Louisiana and further east.
-Cattle was branded with the mark of the ranch that owned it.
+The truth is that cattle drives were the only means of providing the expanding population of the Eastern United States with beef between 1856 and 1896.
+During those years approximately 27 million cattle were driven from Texas to the railroad in Arkansas for shipment to stockyards in Louisiana and further east.
+Cattle were branded with the mark of the ranch that owned it.
 Then the herds were mixed and sorted out at the end of the drive, when time came for payments to be made by the buyers.

 It was a very difficult life.
 One of the most famous trails was The Chisholm Trail, which was 1,000 miles (1,600 km) long.
 Generally, 10 cowboys, each requiring 3 horses, would 'push' 3,000 steers this distance and receive $25-$30 a month.
 Foremen would receive $50 or more and a trail boss was sometimes paid as much as $100 a month.
 If interested in getting an idea of what it was like 'Hollywood style', there was a television series between 1959 and 1965 titled 'Rawhide'.
 It starred Clint Eastwood and was his 'big break'.
 There are many other productions portraying these famous times of the American West.